Lauren Tarshis: I Survived series

-Lauren Tarshis has written 21 books for the I Survived series as of October 2020.
-They are historical fiction books about children who survive different disasters, including storms, wars, battles, and wild animal attacks.
+Tarshis has written 25 books for the I Survived series as of April 2023.
+These are historical fiction books about children who survive different disasters throughout history, including storms, wars, battles, genocides, terrorist attacks, and wild animal attacks.
 The tagline for the series is "When Disaster Strikes, Heroes Are Made."
 The books are published by Scholastic Inc.

-The first book in the series was published in 2010 and is called I Survived the Sinking of the Titanic, 1912.
+The first book in the series, published in 2010, is I Survived the Sinking of the Titanic, 1912.

-The latest book in the series was published in 2021 and is called I Survived The Galveston Hurricane of 1900.
+The latest book in the series, published in 2025, is I Survived the Dust Bowl, 1935.